draeger-lab/SPECIMEN/docs/source/hqtb/step-desc/gen_draft.rst

 .. note::

-    For the pipeline to work, the template model needs to be constructed from the genome that was used as a reference during the alignment in step 1.
+    When running this step outside the context of the pipeline, the input files need to be related to each other.
+The identifiers of the genes for the matches of the bidirectional blast results and the genes in the template model are the same or can be adjusted using the given parameters as needed.

 A graphical representation of the steps can be found below: